This page will help you understand Wyoming alcohol laws. That will help you avoid expensive fines or even jail. Not to

-The exact penalties depend on the circumstances and the judge involved.
+The exact penalties depend on the circumstances and the judge.

 The penalty for a first DUI conviction can be driver license suspension for 90 days.
 For a second, it can be one year.
 And for a third, three years.

 With a third conviction, the driver must take an alcohol abuse course.
 The judge can also require alcohol assessment and treatment.
-The judge can order an ignition interlock on the offender’s car.
-Also the offender must pay for this expensive device.
+The judge can order an ignition interlock device (IID) on the offender’s car.
+Of course, the offender must pay for this expensive device.
 And its installation, maintenance, and monitoring.

 Wyoming alcohol laws do not increase penalties for driving with BAC levels far above the maximum legal limit.

 The state prohibits possession of an open alcohol container by anyone of any age in a motor vehicle.
 But there’s no law against open containers that are not in a vehicle.
 That is, elsewhere.
 For example, in a park, sidewalk, etc.

 On the other hand, there is no legal punishment for not taking a field sobriety test.
 That’s good because are highly subjective and inaccurate.
-For example, about one-third of completely sober people fail to pass a field sobriety test.
+For example, about one-third of completely sober volunteers fail to pass a field sobriety test.
 That is, about one of every three people with a zero BAC (0.00%) fail it!
 And they fail it under ideal conditions indoors.